devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Create Chunk Group

 Create Chunk Group  Create a new chunk_group.
+This is a way to group chunks together.
+If you try to create a chunk_group with the same tracking_id as an existing chunk_group, this operation will fail.

 ### Examples